I Will Survive: Diana Ross version

 American singer Diana Ross released a cover of "I Will Survive" in 1996.
-It was released on April 14, as the fourth and final single from her twenty-first album, Take Me Higher (1995).
+It was released on April 14, by Motown as the fourth and final single from her twenty-first album, Take Me Higher (1995).
 The song is produced by Narada Michael Walden and peaked at number 14 in the United Kingdom.
 It also reached number three in Iceland and number 16 in Scotland.
 In the United States, it peaked at number 37 on the Billboard Hot Dance Club Play chart.

 Critical reception

-Larry Flick from Billboard wrote, "The kicker is a delicious cover of Gloria Gaynor's "I Will Survive", produced by Narada Michael Walden.
+Larry Flick from Billboard magazine wrote, "The kicker is a delicious cover of Gloria Gaynor's 'I Will Survive', produced by Narada Michael Walden.
 Interestingly, that is the number that stands out in the legendary artist's current (and oh-so-festive) 2 1/2-hour show."
-Gil L. Robertson IV from Cash Box picked it as a "standout track" of the Take Me Higher album.
-The Daily Vault's Mark Millan constated that it is "dealt with superbly, as the team managed to breathe new life into an old relic from the distant, dark days when disco ruled."
+Gil L. Robertson IV from Cash Box named it a "standout track" of the Take Me Higher album.
+In a 2010 retrospective review, the Daily Vault's Mark Millan constated that it is "dealt with superbly, as the team managed to breathe new life into an old relic from the distant, dark days when disco ruled."

+The Stud Brothers of Melody Maker deemed it "a cheesy, breathy romp through Gloria Gaynor's feminist anthem".
 Alan Jones from Music Week stated that "the combination of two old favourites is bound to win favour with many people, and new dance mixes by Roger Sanchez will ease the track's path to success now it is a single."
-James Hamilton from the magazine's RM Dance Update noted the "galloping good Hi-NRG 0-134bpm Motiv 8 Club Vocal and Hell Razor Dub".
-Pop Rescue concluded that this cover "definitely belts it out – vocally and musically".
+James Hamilton from the Record Mirror Dance Update noted the "galloping good Hi-NRG 0-134bpm Motiv 8 Club Vocal and Hell Razor Dub" in his weekly dance column.
+In a 2015 review, Pop Rescue concluded that this cover "definitely belts it out – vocally and musically".